chuang76/website-hugo/content/posts/protostar_p1.md

 ---
-title: "Writeup: protostar (stack 0 - stack 4)"
+title: "Writeup: protostar (stack)"
 date: 2020-12-30T21:12:45+08:00
-draft: false
+draft: true
 ---

 Protostar is a virtual machine which introduces the following in a friendly way: network programming, byte order, handling sockets, stack overflows, format strings, and heap overflows.
 It is available at [VulnHub](https://www.vulnhub.com/).